 https://birding-experience.com/wp-content/uploads/2022/02/San-Isidro-Grallaire-a-ventre-blanc-Grallaria-hypoleuca-White-bellied-Antpitta-XA-486-1240x700.jpg

-At first light we will go to the lowland lodge to try to observe and photograph some additional species.
-We will stay there for most of the morning before taking a moment around the hummingbird feeders.
-Then it is time to take our long drive to the eastern foothills of the Cordillera to the eastern part of the Antisana Reserve, along the Ara Cordillera, where we make a short stop.
-The trail that runs along the heights of the Guacamayo mountain range takes advantage of the ridge effect, winding its way between subtropical and foothill forest on the eastern side of the Andes.
-We will explore its dense and humid vegetation for a while, before descending to the upper Amazon to our next lodge located in the buffer zone of the Sumaco National Park, in the middle of the subtropical Amazonian forest (1500 meters).
+At first light, we will go to the lowland lodge to observe and photograph some additional species.
+We will stay there most of the morning before taking a moment around the hummingbird feeders.
+Then, it is time to take our long drive to the eastern foothills of the Cordillera to the eastern part of the Antisana Reserve, along the Ara Cordillera, where we make a short stop.
+The trail that runs along the heights of the Guacamayo mountain range takes advantage of the ridge effect, winding its way between subtropical and foothill forests on the eastern side of the Andes.
+We will explore its dense and humid vegetation for a while before descending to the upper Amazon foothills to our next lodge in the buffer zone of Sumaco National Park, in the middle of the subtropical Amazonian forest (1500 meters).

-Key species: Berlepsch’s Tinamou, Grey-lined Hawk, Purple Quail-dove, Tooth-billed Hummingbird, One colored Becard, Bicolored antbird, Ruddy Foliage-gleaner, Bay Wren, Scally-breasted Wren, Emerald Tanager
+Key species: Berlepsch’s Tinamou, Grey-lined Hawk, Purple Quail-dove, Tooth-billed Hummingbird, One colored Becard, Bicolored Antbird, Ruddy Foliage-gleaner, Bay Wren, Scaly-breasted Wren, Emerald Tanager

 Day 11: WildSumaco Wildlife Sanctuary